Look2College Handbook

 1

-To get the career you want in the future, you’ll need education after high school.
+To get the career you want in the future, you will need education after high school.
 This might be:

 • 4-year college • 2-year college